Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2600 Gold
 - Wonderous Item

-**Incorporeal**: Whenever you take damage from an enemy, you gain two stacks of regeneration.
-During your turn, you can spend four stacks of regeneration to gain the ability to phase through walls and creatures until the end of your turn, while phasing you cannot be restrained or grappled.
+**Incorporeal**: Whenever you take damage from a spell, you gain two stacks of regeneration.
+During your turn, you can spend three stacks of regeneration to gain the ability to phase through walls and creatures until the end of your turn, while phasing you cannot be restrained or grappled.

 **Health**: You gain maximum hit points equal to half your hit dice.